 873 Average Aussie

-Rebecca describes the average Australian in term of work and leisure.
+Rebecca describes her thoughs of the average Australian in term of work and leisure.

 Rebecca: I suppose a stereotypical Australian would be in board shorts, thongs, as in flip-flops, and outside, having a barbeque drinking a beer I suppose.